NoroffFEU/development-platforms/2-mysql-caste-study.md

 - Named pipes and shared-memory connections.
 Optional: (--protocol=memory)
 - Unix domain socket files for Unix systems.
 - Client programs for many languages.
 APIs are available for C, C++, Perl, Java, Eiffel, Tcl, PHP, Ruby, and Python.
-- Provides connectors for ODBC (Open Database Connectivity), JDBC (Java Database Connectivity) and .NET applications.
+- Provides connectors for ODBC (Open Database Connectivity), JDBC (Java Database Connectivity), and .NET applications.

 #### Localization

 - Servers provide error messages in many languages.
-- Supports different character and unicode sets.
-Data is sorted and saved in selected language.
+- Supports different character and Unicode sets.
+Data is sorted and saved in the selected language.
 - Time zones can be changed dynamically for servers and clients.

 #### Clients and Tools